carlsednaoui/add-to-calendar-buttons/README.md

 # OuiCal

-A simple JS script that enables you to add an "add to calendar" button to your events.
+A simple JS library that enables you to add an "add to calendar" button for your upcoming events.

+## Inspiration

+This project was inspired by [Eventbrite's](http://www.eventbrite.com/) add to calendar feature (which should have been open sourced #justSayin).

+## How to use it?

 Call 'createCalendar' with your event info, pass in any optional parameters such as a class and/ or id and boom!
 Insert your add-to-calendar div wherever you'd like.

 The only fields that are mandatory are:

+  - Event title
   - Start time
-  - End time (or event duration, in minutes)
+  - Event duration, in minutes
-  - Event tile

 ## Example